 Good places to start online might include Mindfulness and Grief, an organisation offering resources and links to help navigate the paths of grief.
-NHS Scotland also offers a variety of online support: Moodjuice from Forth Valley NHS, produces self-help guides, including one specifically about bereavement.
+NHS Scotland offers a variety of online support in the form of self-help guides, including one specifically about bereavement.
+Moodjuice from Forth Valley NHS, produces self-help guides, including one specifically about bereavement.
 The website of Cruse Bereavement Care Scotland includes a selection of leaflets and web-based information, and Macmillan Cancer Support have a specific bereavement section in their Online Community.

 AfterTalk is an online grief support site offering blogs, inspiring quotes, and interactive writing tools to help you engage with and manage your grief.
 It's an America-based site but its content is internationally relevant.

 A widely available paperback of self-help strategies in grief is Overcoming Grief - A Self-Help Guide (2012) by Sue Morris.
 Another well-reviewed book is It's Ok That You're Not Ok: Meeting Grief and Loss in a Culture That Doesn't Understand (2017), by Megan Devine.

 Please support your Highland Hospice

 Registered Office: Highland Hospice, Ness House, 1 Bishops Road, Inverness IV3 5SB.

 Highland Hospice is a registered Scottish charity, no. SC011227 and a company limited by guarantee, no. SC093464